yannickgagne/yannickgagne.github.io/_posts/2022-10-17-smart-toilet.md

 cover-img: /assets/img/blog/smart-toilet-header.jpg
 ---

-In this simple tutorial I will show you how I transformed my normal bathroom door into a smart bathroom door to help with congestion :
+In this simple tutorial I will show you how I transformed my normal bathroom door into a smart bathroom door to help with congestion.

 ## **Parts**
 - [ESPHome framework](https://esphome.io/)